-The admission arrangements for the Academy for the year 2019/20 and, subject to any changes approved by the Secretary of State, for subsequent years are:
+The admission arrangements for the Academy for the year 2023/24 and, subject to any changes approved by the Secretary of State are:

-- A. In the primary phase, in Reception Year, the Academy has an agreed admission number of 60 pupils.
-The Academy will accordingly admit at least 60 pupils in the relevant age group (Reception to Year 6) each year if sufficient applications are received; - B. In the secondary phase, the Academy has an agreed admission number of 120 students in Year 7.
-The Academy will accordingly admit 120 students into Year 7 if sufficient applications are received. - A. The Academy has an agreed admission number of 60 students in Year 12 for students from outside Atlantic Academy Portland. - B. The Academy may set a higher admission number as its' Published Admission Number for any specific year.
-Before setting an admission number higher than its agreed admission number, the Academy will consult.
-Pupils will not be admitted above the Published Admission Number unless exceptional circumstances apply and such circumstances shall be reported to the Secretary of State.
+- A. In the primary phase, in Reception Year, the Academy has an agreed admission number of 60 students. - B. In the secondary phase, the Academy has an agreed admission number of 120 students in Year 7.
+The Academy will accordingly admit 120 students into Year 7 if sufficient applications are received. - C The Academy may set a higher admission number as its' Published Admission Number for any specific year.
+Students will not be admitted above the Published Admission Number unless exceptional circumstances apply.